 He then remained at Christ Church in order to study and teach simultaneously before he won the Christ Church Mathematical Lectureship in 1855, a position which he retained for over a quarter of a century.
 During his time as a mathematical lecturer, he went on to meet Alice, and begin his second career as an innovative wordsmith.

 Though the Master’s Garden is closed to the public, it can still be spied via a gate along Merton Walk.
-It’s thought that this flat grassy lawn, or one similar influenced the fantastical Queen’s Croquet Ground from the book.
+It’s thought by some (though not everyone agrees!) that this flat grassy lawn or one similar influenced the fantastical Queen’s Croquet-Ground from the book.
 While we were venturing past, the sun was shining and students were even playing their very own game of croquet on the lawn!

 Museum of Natural History